New Jersey Domestic Violence Lawyer

 - A person’s parent

 Once the court is able to determine the identity of the alleged victim, it will move to determine if the apparent criminal activity falls under the definition of domestic violence by assessing their relationship to the accused.
 Under the same statute, assault, harassment, stalking, criminal mischief, robbery, and kidnapping all qualify as incidents of domestic violence.
-A New Jersey domestic violence attorney could help to provide more information about the specifics of the law regarding domestic violence.
+A New Jersey attorney could help to provide more information about the specifics of the law regarding domestic violence.

-The purpose of a family lawyer is to determine the rights of the parties and advocate for the safe enforcement of those rights concerning issues of divorce, separation, child custody, alimony, and other family law issue.
+The purpose of a family lawyer is to determine the rights of the parties and advocate for the safe enforcement of those rights concerning issues of divorce, separation, child custody, alimony, and other family law issues.
 Sadly, if one party feels threatened or endangered by the actions of another, it could be difficult to stand up for those rights.

 As a result, courts may use evidence of domestic violence in any family law case.
 Specifically, these allegations can have a profound impact on divorces and child custody issues.
 As applied to divorces, normally, each party has an equal chance to demand property rights and a fair alimony structure.
 However, a history of domestic violence may lead a court to grant greater alimony rights to an apparent victim.

 Similar concepts can apply to the idea of child custody.
 A court must always make a decision that serves the best interests of a child when awarding custody, and a parent with a history of domestic violence in any way is unlikely to receive custody or unsupervised visitation rights.
-A New Jersey domestic violence attorney could help to explain how incidents of domestic violence could affect a family law case.
+A New Jersey attorney could help to explain how incidents of domestic violence could affect a family law case.

 Incidents of domestic violence will have a profound impact on a family.
 Not only could a defendant face serious criminal court consequences for their actions, but the mere allegations of wrongdoing could drastically affect a family law case.
 Even past allegations could lead to a detrimental child custody case or argument for future alimony.